ibrahimsharaf/doc2vec/README.md

 # Doc2Vec Text Classification
-A simple binary text classification script using gensim doc2vec for sentence embeddings and scikit-learn random forest for classification.
+A simple binary text classification script using gensim Doc2Vec for paragraph embeddings and scikit-learn Logistic Regression for classification.

 ### Dataset